After the U.S. pulled out of the Iran nuclear deal, it looks like Iran might follow suit.

 He also went on to criticize President Trump, pointing to his "explicit animosity" as to why there wont be any further negotiations with the U.S.

-The Joint Comprehensive Plan of Action, aka the Iran nuclear deal, was an agreement between Iran and the UN Security Council.
+The Joint Comprehensive Plan of Action, aka the Iran nuclear deal, was an agreement between China, France, Russia, the U.K., the U.S., Germany, the European Union and Iran.
 Under the deal, Iran agreed to limit its nuclear program in exchange for having previous economic sanctions lifted.
 The U.S. reimposed sanctions in early August, which further added to Iran's recent economic woes.